 For logic level 1 Vp=Tx_V / 2 and Vn=-Tx_V / 2 where Tx_V is a reserved parameter (defined below).
 For logic level 0 Vp=-Tx_V / 2 and Vn=Tx_V / 2.
 The ideal step stimulus is a differential voltage waveform Vp - Vn when the logic level is switched from 0 to 1.
 This may be used to determine the impulse response needed for the AMI flow.
 For Tx models that have the reserved parameter Ts4file, the reserved parameter Tx_V is required and the reserved parameter Tx_R is optional (default is 0.0 Ohms).
 For a Tx buffer, the transmitter circuit defines the analog buffer model between the zero-impedance stimulus input voltage source and the buffer terminals.

 Ports 1, 2, 3 and 4 of the 4-port network are between the nodes 1, 2, 3 and 4 and the common reference node Ref, respectively.
 Ports 1 and 3 are at the stimulus source side, and ports 2 and 4 are the transmitter analog buffer model’s output.
 Furthermore, ports 1 and 2 correspond to the non-inverting signal path and ports 3 and 4 to the inverting signal path.

-Note: The triangle ground symbols in the Tx, Rx and channel circuits represent the same node.
-This node would typically be the global ground, such as node 0 in IBIS-ISS.
+The reference node, represented by the triangle ground symbol in the above figure is the local ground node, A_gnd of the IBIS [Component].

 Receiver Analog Circuit

 Fig xxx Receiver Analog Circuit

 Ports 1, 2, 3 and 4 of the 4-port network are between the nodes 1, 2, 3 and 4 and the common reference node Ref, respectively.
 Ports 1 and 3 are the receiver analog buffer model’s input, and the waveforms at ports 2 and 4 are the differential input of the Rx algorithmic model.
 Furthermore, ports 1 and 2 correspond to the non-inverting signal path and ports 3 and 4 to the inverting signal path.
+The reference node, represented by the triangle ground symbol in the above figure is the local ground node, A_gnd of the IBIS [Component].
 For Rx models that have the reserved parameter Ts4file, the reserved parameter Rx_R is optional (default is open circuit).
 For an Rx buffer, the receiver circuit defines the analog buffer model between the buffer terminals and the high impedance input of the Rx Algorithmic model.

-Note: The triangle ground symbols in the Tx, Rx and channel circuits represent the same node.
-This node would typically be the global ground, such as node 0 in IBIS-ISS.

 The IBIS AMI flow requires that the EDA tool generates the impulse response of the entire analog circuitry between the Tx and Rx algorithmic models, including the Tx and Rx analog buffer models.
 Typically, the Touchstone file data specified here will be used to describe only the analog behavior of the buffer itself including the on-die interconnect, but excluding the effects of the package, as illustrated in the following figure.